nayeemdev/online_quiz/readme.md

 ## Installation Process

-1.Clone/Download this repository in your localhost folder.
+1. Clone/Download this repository in your localhost folder.
-2.Create a Database in your phpmyadmin which name must be "quiz" 3.Import Databse from online_quiz/DB folder
+2. Create a Database in your phpmyadmin which name must be "quiz"
+3. Import Databse from online_quiz/DB folder

 ## Run Project

-1.Go to browser, browse project (Ex: localhost/online_quiz)
+1. Go to browser, browse project (Ex: localhost/online_quiz)

 ## Admin Panel

-1.Go to localhost/online_quiz/admin
+1. Go to localhost/online_quiz/admin
-2.loginID: admin Password: password
+2. loginID: admin Password: password

 ## Exam for User/Student

-1.From Homepage create new account and login
+1. From Homepage create new account and login

 ## Contributing